-I recall a visitor to EXPLO walking around the quad with me and noticing in the tumult of the play -- balls and frisbees flying around, kids playing tag, and groups socializing -- that dotting the landscape were a few kids quietly reading.
+I recall a visitor to EXPLO walking around the quad with me and noticing in the tumult of the play — balls and frisbees flying around, kids playing tag, and groups socializing — that dotting the landscape were a few kids quietly reading.
 This person asked why we weren’t gathering those kids up to make them play with other kids.
-This person assumed the readers were reading because they did not have friends and that we should do something about it.
+This person assumed the readers were reading because they didn’t have friends, and that we should do something about it.
 That’s not what was going on at all.
 I knew these kids.
 They had friends.
-They just needed a bit of time to decompress.
-Be a little quiet.
+They just needed a bit of time to decompress with some quiet time.
 They were not suffering from some pathology.

 Any good examples of that?

-MK: Several years ago, we had a quiet-ish 10 year old student who signed up to be in the talent show.
+Several years ago, we had a quiet-ish 10-year-old student who signed up to be in the talent show.
 Typically, kids in the talent show do things like playing instruments, dancing, or even silly things like making noises under their armpits.
 When this kid got up on stage he announced to the crowd, “For my talent, I’m going to solve an algebra problem.”

 What a good camp can do — for extroverted and introverted children — is help them find their courage, and cultivate their courage to do things that are outside of their comfort zones.

-So he’s standing there with this big black marker on this big pad of paper doing an algebra problem.
+So he’s standing there with this big black marker doing an algebra problem on this big pad of paper.
 He gets through almost a dozen steps and then realizes he made an error.
 He crosses everything out.
-He turns to the audience and with a frown on his face he says, “I made a mistake and I have to start over.”
+He turns to the audience, and with a frown on his face he says, “I made a mistake and I have to start over.”
 No one said a word or made a sound.
 You could have heard a pin drop.
 He went back to solving the problem and it felt like he was up there for a very long time.
 The tension was palpable.
 Would he solve it or not?

-The crowd erupted with applause and he got a standing ovation!
+The crowd erupted with applause.
+He got a standing ovation!
 Everyone was so taken with the courage he showed.
 Where else do you get a standing ovation for solving a math problem?
 This kid will remember this forever.
-It’s years later and it still leaves an impression on me and I suspect many others.
+It’s years later, and it still leaves an impression on me (and I suspect many others).
 What a good camp can do — for extroverted and introverted children — is help them find their courage, and cultivate their courage to do things that are outside of their comfort zones.